-Tax-free component The tax-free component of your superannuation interest is broadly, the total of a 'contributions segment' and a 'crystallised segment'.
-The 'contributions segment' is broadly equal to the tax-free contributions (or rolled over amount) received after 30 June 2007 in relation to that interest.
-The 'crystallised segment' is based on the withdrawal value of your interest as at 30 June 2007, less the amount of the post-June 83 component if it had been paid as a lump sum on that date.
-The tax-free component of payments from a pension account is determined as a fixed proportion at the time the pension commenced.
-Technical Information Booklet, TIB The Technical Information Booklet (TIB), incorporated by reference into the relevant PDS (Document number MAQST01), contains general technical information to help you understand your superannuation.
-Temporary incapacity A condition of release for preserved superannuation benefits.
+Temporary incapacity

+A condition of release for preserved superannuation benefits.
 To qualify under this condition, you must suffer from ill health (whether physical or mental) that caused you to cease to be gainfully employed but does not constitute permanent incapacity.
 Only disability income/income protection insurance benefits can be accessed under this condition of release.
 Benefits can only be paid as a particular form of income stream.

-Temporary resident permanently departing Australia A temporary resident of Australia (excluding New Zealand citizens) who leaves permanently can apply to the Trustee, or, if the benefit has been transferred to the ATO, the ATO, to have their benefits released as a lump sum.
+Temporary resident permanently departing Australia

+A temporary resident of Australia (excluding New Zealand citizens) who leaves permanently can apply to the Trustee, or, if the benefit has been transferred to the ATO, the ATO, to have their benefits released as a lump sum.
 For ATO applications, a temporary resident may apply online via the ATO website, or they can lodge a paper-based application (with supporting documentation where required).
 There are special tax rates applying to Departing Australia Superannuation Payments.
 Any payment received will be net of any applicable tax.

 Temporary residents who do not claim their benefits within six months will have their benefits transferred to the ATO.

+Total superannuation balance

-Any benefits held by the ATO will not earn interest and it would be best to claim any benefits quickly to avoid the erosion of its value.
-Total superannuation balance The total of an individual's: accumulation phase interests (including transition to retirement pensions not in the retirement phase), transfer balance account modified to reflect: the current value of account-based income streams disregarded amounts related to personal injury contributions, and rollovers in progress.
-Terminal medical condition A condition of release for preserved and restricted non-preserved superannuation benefits.
+Includes the total of an individual's:

+- accumulation phase interests (including transition to retirement pensions not in the retirement phase) - transfer balance account modified to reflect: - the current value of account-based income streams - disregarded amounts related to personal injury contributions - rollovers in progress - outstanding limited recourse borrowing arrangement loans in certain circumstances, and - less personal injury contributions.

+Terminal medical condition

+A condition of release for preserved and restricted non-preserved superannuation benefits.
 Under this condition of release, if you are suffering from a terminal illness, you may be able to access your benefits as a tax-free lump sum.
 For you to qualify, two registered medical practitioners must have certified that you suffer from an illness or have incurred an injury that is likely to result in your death within a period (the certification period) of 24 months from certification.
 One of these medical practitioners must be a specialist practising in an area related to your condition.
 In addition, for each medical certificate, the certification period must not have ended.
 You must provide the Trustee with specific documentation confirming your medical condition.

-Transfer balance cap A limit on the amount that can be transferred to a retirement phase income stream(s).
+Transfer balance cap

+A limit on the amount that can be transferred to a retirement phase income stream(s).
 Where a transfer balance cap is exceeded, the individual may incur a tax liability.
+For the 2023/24 and 2024/25 income years the general transfer balance cap is \$1,900,000.
+This cap applies to individuals who have not had an amount counting towards their transfer balance account prior to 1 July 2023.
+Individuals who have used a portion of their cap prior to 1 July 2023 received the benefit of indexation proportionally on the unused portion of their cap.
+Individuals who fully utilised their transfer balance cap prior to 1 July 2023 did not receive indexation to their cap and their cap will remain the same going forward.

-For the 2019/20 income year the general transfer balance cap is \$1,600,000.
-Trustee, MIML, we, us, our Macquarie Investment Management Limited ABN 66 002 867 003 AFSL 237492 RSEL L0001281.
+Trustee, MIML, we, us, our

+Macquarie Investment Management Limited ABN 66 002 867 003 AFSL 237492 RSEL L0001281.
-Contacts

-New South Wales

-1 Shelley Street Sydney NSW 2000

-GPO Box 4045 Sydney NSW 2001

-Victoria

-Level 24, 101 Collins Street Melbourne VIC 3000

-GPO Box 5435CC Melbourne VIC 3001

-Queensland

-Level 8, 825 Anne Street Fortitude Valley QLD 4006

-GPO Box 1459 Brisbane QLD 4001

-South Australia

-Level 2, 151 Pirie Street Adelaide SA 5000

-GPO Box 2632 Adelaide SA 5001

-Western Australia

-Level 3, 235 St George's Terrace Perth WA 6000

-PO Box 7306 Cloisters Square Perth WA 6850

-To contact Macquarie, Financial advisers please call 1800 025 063.

-Existing investors, where you have an adviser, they should be your main point of contact for your account, so if you have any queries about your superannuation account, please talk to your financial adviser.

-Macquarie can also be contacted at Macquarie Wrap GPO Box 4045 Sydney NSW 2001 or by visiting the Online Client Portal at macquarie.com/personal
+macquarie.com.au

+For more information

+If you're a client, you can visit our Help Centre at macquarie.com.au/help, speak to your adviser, or call us on 1800 025 063.
+If you're an adviser, you can visit our Adviser Help Centre at macquarie.com.au/help/advisers, or chat to us through Adviser Online.